perfectionaq/learningC/README.md

 # learningC
-Learning C by reading the K&amp;R book.
+Learning C by reading the K&amp;R book (The C Programming Language).